The-OpenROAD-Project/TritonMacroPlace/README.md

 ParquetFP based macro cell placer for OpenROAD.

 ## Flows
-* Input: Initialy placed DEF from globalPlacer (e.g. RePlAce with timing-driven / mixed-height-cell)
+* Input: Initial placed DEF of a mixed-size (macros + cells) netlist.
+Such a DEF is produced by RePlAce (timing-driven, mixed-size mode, aka "TD-MS-RePlAce").
-* Output: Multiple DEF files that could be a solution.
-The maximum number of solutions is restricted by (#macros/3)^(3/2).
+* Output: A placed DEF with macro placements honoring halos, channels and cell row "snapping".
+Approximately ceil((#macros/3)^(3/2)) "sets" corresponding to quadrisections of the initial placed mixed-size DEF are explored and packed using ParquetFP-based annealing.
+The best resulting floorplan according to a heuristic evaluation function is returned.

 ## Getting Started
 ### Prerequisite